zenithhackathon/zenithhackathon.github.io/README.md

 # ZenithWebsite
-This is the official repository of Zenith Hackathon.
+This is the official repository of Zenith Hackathon held in 2017 at YMCA University